 Scott graduated from James Madison University with a degree in writing rhetoric and technical communications.
 During his college years, he competed for the JMU archery team.
 He competed in the Olympic recurve division, won a team national championship, achieved All-American honors, and won several collegiate tournaments.
 Scott has also won state championships with a compound, longbow and traditional recurve.
 His experience with virtually every bow style makes him a well-rounded archer and knowledgeable resource for the ATA.

 Scott’s articles have appeared in "Archery Focus," "Bowhunter" and "The Target."

-In addition to archery, Scott enjoys fishing, hiking, bird hunting and shed-antler hunting.
-He lives in Connecticut with his wife and two dogs.
+In addition to archery, Scott enjoys fishing, hiking, bird hunting and cooking wild game.
+He lives in Virginia with his wife and two dogs.